-HSE E287 Practicum in Mental Health
+HSE E287 Practicum in Mental Health 3 c.H.

 Practicum and field placement under the guidance and supervision of selected mental health agencies in the region.
 The practicum is a process of experiential learning that integrates the knowledge, skills, and attitudes concurrently being taught in the classroom.

 Open only to students enrolled in the Mental Health certificate program.